ConcordiaExoskeleton/VRExoskeletonSimulation/ProjectDesign.md

 ### Main Scene

 **Purpose:**
-To welcome the participant, provide a brief overview of the simulation, and allow them to choose which exoskeleton scenario to test.
+To welcome the participant, provide a brief overview of the simulation, video explanation of usage and allow them to choose which exoskeleton scenario to test.

 **Interactions:**
 - The user is greeted with a welcome message and brief instructions.
-- Two large buttons are presented:
+- Opening the menu on the wrist with pointer action will open a scroll view with the different buttons:
+  - **Tutorial** – Loads the tutorial scene.
   - **Back Support** – Loads the back support exoskeleton testing scene.
   - **Arm Support** – Loads the arm support exoskeleton testing scene.
-- Menu appears directly in front of the user upon scene start.
-- Trigger press while pointing at a button selects that option and loads the corresponding scene.
+  - **N/A** – Doesn't cause any interaction, only purpose is to be a placeholder replaced once other scenes are added
+- Menu appears next to hand once opened and can be closed.

 ### Back Support Scene